13 December, 2023

 The effects of climate change and the increase in extreme weather events, such as the heatwaves and flooding that the UK has encountered in the past few years, have highlighted the ever-increasing need to consider the impact that civil engineering works have on the environment.

-How We Consider the Environmental Impact of our Work
+How We Consider the Environmental Impact of Our Work

 At Metis, we consider the environmental impacts of our works across our entire business, from strategic planning through to detailed design works.
 We consider the impacts our works have on potential flooding and water quality through our Water Engineering and Flood Risk Management teams.
 We also consider the air quality impacts designing and delivering active travel schemes has on communities through our Highways Design team.
 Furthermore, we put particular emphasis on considering the whole-life carbon footprint of our works and those of our clients through Carbon Management Strategies led by our Infrastructure Management team.